lukamiletic95/papers/Push pull push HEAP PSS.md

 #### 3. PSS

-The fundamental purpose of PSS is to provide every node with
+The fundamental purpose of PSS is to provide every node with a *peer subset*.
+Until now, the presumption was that a node contains IP addresses of every other node in the network, and when gossips information, it merely selects *f* nodes uniformly at random, hence creating the peer subset.

 <br/><br/>
 <div align='center'>